Affiq/tech242-AWS-linux/README.md

 * Be wary of Linux's ```rm -rf <targetfile>``` command - this is a force remove and can potentially allow the removal of important files or potentially the whole system when used incorrectly
 * Be wary of Linux's ```pkill -9 <pid>``` command - this brute force kill should be minimised and it can potentially cause processes to be orphaned and turned into zombie processes.
 * Be careful when copying and pasting commands in a terminal - there is no undo feature and it is a potential attack vector for malicious parties to inject code.
+* When using AI, be wary of out-of-date information and potential danger from lack of context.

 Commands:
 * Ctrl + Shift + P -> Command Menu